cmderdev/cmder/SECURITY.md

 ## Reporting a Vulnerability

-Please report any vulnerabilities to [MartiUK](https://github.com/MartiUK).
+If you discover a security issue in our project, please report it to [MartiUK](https://github.com/MartiUK).
+We will acknowledge your email within 24 hours and provide a more detailed response within 48 hours.
+We will try to fix the issue as soon as possible and inform you when a new version is released.

 Please include as much of the information listed below as you can to help us better understand and resolve the issue:

-The type of issue
+- The nature of the issue
+- The affected source file(s) with full paths
-Full paths of source file(s) related to the manifestation of the issue The location of the affected source code (tag/branch/commit or direct URL) Any special configuration required to reproduce the issue Step-by-step instructions to reproduce the issue Proof-of-concept or exploit code (if possible)
+- The location of the vulnerable code (tag/branch/commit or direct URL)
+- Any special configuration needed to reproduce the issue
+- Detailed steps to reproduce the issue
+- Proof-of-concept or exploit code (if possible)
-Impact of the issue, including how an attacker might exploit the issue
+- The impact of the issue, including how an attacker could exploit it

+Please do not disclose the vulnerability publicly until we have resolved it.